xfce-mirror/xfce4-dev-tools/meson-project-template/README.md

 Meson doesn't have a built-in way to dynamically change the package version based on the git commit hash (for non-release commits, anyway).
-This simplest way of doing things is to hard-code the version string in the root `meson.build` file, which can be cumbersome for release automation.

-The `print-version` script will read the `version` file and construct an appropriate version string.
+The `print-version` script will use `git describe` to determine the version number of the package.
+If the current `HEAD` is not a release tag, `git-$GIT_SHORT_HASH` will be appended to the version number.

 The line in the `meson.build` template that sets the project version is already set up to call this script and insert the resulting version.

-## `version`

-This file must be in the root of the project.
-It can either be one or two lines long.
-The first line should be the latest release version (or future release version, if the project has never been released yet).

-The second line is optional, and should either be missing (for a release build) or contain the string "git" (for development builds).

-The `print-version` script will handle appending a git has to the version specified in the first line, if the second line says "git".

 # Other Migration Notes